damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

+*This guideline helps to understand the necessities for manufacturing documentation.
+Also, there is a [template](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Documentation/3.%20Design/Structural%20model/Electronics/README.md#template) below that allows you to fill own manufacturing documentation according to content of guideline.*

 # **Manufacturing**

 *I would like to enable makers to understand the process by which raw materials transform into a final product.*